blonded04/sd-supplementary-cli/README.md

     * `exit` — exit the interpreter.
 2. Full and weak quoting
     ```
-    > echo ’What do you get if you multiply six by nine?\n Six by nine.
-Forty two.’
+    > echo 'What do you get if you multiply six by nine?\n Six by nine.
+Forty two.'
     > echo "What do you get if you multiply six by nine?\n Six by nine.
 Forty two."
     ```
 3. Environment and variables